CptMiracle/cptmiracle.github.io/html/notes.md

 For the cards, if the user is on mobile, display a carousel instead of a vertical down which would take up too much space and also see if you can make the cards appear when scrolling down

-For subjects, create a scroll down with all the subjects on the left side and the selected subject appear on the right

 Depending on the website, it may be imperative to ask for linking permissions.

 Create a button in the footer for the help section ("submit a resource") and link it to another page.